Email Marketing & Email Marketing Automation

 Dark mode reduces screen energy usage and increases focus.
-Some users also state they feel a reduction in eye strain, but that’s been questioned.
+Some users also state they feel a reduced eye strain, but that’s been questioned.

-Recently, we developed a Marketing Cloud template that incorporated Dark Mode into its code that really makes the email sections dramatically contrasted when viewed in an email client.
+Recently, DK New Media developed a Salesforce Marketing Cloud template for a client that incorporated Dark Mode, dramatically contrasting the email sections when viewed in an email client.
 It’s an effort that may drive additional engagement and click-through rates for your subscribers.

 Dark Mode Email Code

-Step 1: Include metadata to enable dark mode in email clients – The first step is to enable dark mode in the email for subscribers who have their dark mode settings turned on.
-You can do so by including this metadata in the <head> tag.
+Step 1: Include metadata to enable dark mode in email clients – The first step is to enable dark mode in the email for subscribers with dark mode settings turned on.
+You can include this metadata in the <head> tag.

 <meta name="color-scheme" content="light dark">